jonvallet/cv/README.md

 - **Comments**: Responsible for all the services that manage the hotels systems and integration of Click Travel.

 **Tasks**
 * Maintain and add new functionalities to all Hotels releated services.
-Also responsaible of developing new Hotels API for third parties.
+Also responsible of developing new Hotels API for third parties.

 **Technologies**
 * REST/JSON, Node.js, Java8, Amazon Lambda, Amazon AWS, Micro services.